Settlement Services

 • Settlement assistance in the local school system for students and their parents.

-• Assistance completing forms and applications such as medical care card, driver license, social insurance number, citizenship, passport.
+• Assistance completing forms and applications such as medical care card, driver’s license, social insurance number, citizenship, passport, and work permit extensions.

 • Orientation sessions on topics including housing, health care, education, banking, recreation, and leisure activities.